anoma/nspec/docs/tutorial/branch.md

 the integration branch must be able to build it once all the topic branches are merged into it.

-A diagram of the integration branch and topic branches is the following, assuming the integration branch is `example/integration` against `main`, and the topic branches are `example/topic-1` against `main`, `example/topic-2` against `main`, and `example/topic-3` against `main`.
+A possible diagram of the integration branch and topic branches is the following, assuming the integration branch is `example/integration` against `main`, and the topic branches are `example/topic-1` against `main`, `example/topic-2` against `main`, and `example/topic-3` against `main`.